Aisha Taymur

 Taymur used her work of fiction, social commentary and poetry to expand the definition of the nation-building process to include different social classes, ethnic groups and women of different generations and nationalisties.
 In this sincere effort, she was able to transform her very narrow social class rootes putting them into the service of the larger community.
 As such, she deserved, not just her poetry, the title of the "Finest of Her Class", which was one translation of the title of her poetry, Hilyat al-Tiraz.

 Personal life

 Early life

-Although Taymur was born into an Egyptian Turco-Kurdish royal family originally from Iraqi Kurdistan, she worked diligently for those who did not have a voice.
+Although Taymur was born into an Egyptian Turco-Kurdish royal family originally from Iraqi Kurdistan, she worked for those who did not have a voice.
 Her passion for women's rights in Egypt is why she is recognized as a pioneer in her field and culture.

 Taymur was the daughter of Isma'il Taymur, a member of the Royal Turkish entourage.
 Taymur's mother was Circassian and a freed slave.
 Her father provided Taymur with an education and when he died she assumed the education of her brother, Ahmed Pasha Taymur.
 At age 14, Taymur married and moved to Istanbul.